116 Player Piano Technical Reprints

 Reproduco Organs (B-11): $10.25

 A short 8-page pamphlet containing "Instructions and List of Parts".
-This was one of the first player organs that used and electrically driven roll motor and an electric blower box, which was located outside of the instrument.
+This was one of the first player organs that used an electrically driven roll motor and an electric blower box, which was located outside of the instrument.
+Only available in PDF format.

 Schulz Service Manual, 1922.
 Shows automatic roll-centering device having discs which ride inside the roll flanges.